 (sgd).
 Robin Rose Price

 On the banks of the Thames, close to where James originally founded his sugar broking company, stood the offices of the MAN group (who used to sponsor the Man Booker prize).
 This photograph of Sugar Quay on the Thames was taken in 1986 and was used on the cover of the book ‘The House of Man’.
 The Man offices are the second from the left.
-Now, Man has moved westward and has offices at Riverbank House.
+Now, Man has moved south and westward and has offices at Riverbank House.
 This is close to St Magnus The Martyr where James Man’s great great great uncle Richard Craddock is buried.